eyor23/global-solar-site-optimizer/reports/eda.md

 ## Conclusion
 Based on the analysis, Benin-Malanville is identified as the most suitable location for solar installation, thanks to its favorable GHI and consistent solar radiation trends.
 The data cleaning process has enhanced the reliability of the sensor readings, providing a solid foundation for further analysis and implementation.
+Although Togo-Dapaong has a higher DNI, its lower GHI makes CSP a less favorable option compared to Benin-Malanville.